CompPhysics/AdvancedMachineLearning/README.md

 ### Physical Sciences (often just called Physics informed) informed machine learning
 - Basic set up of PINNs with discussion of projects

-FYS5429 zoom link to be announced when semester starts

 All teaching material is available from this GitHub link.